e1ha/Pomodoro-Webapp/admin/meetings/012321-notes/pomo-features.md

   - Format: Activity Done | amount of cycles needed to complete it
 - Notification suppression
 - If have time stick to theme and add something to do with pokemon
+- Motivational quotes in the background during breaks and before start (not during the work time)